Quitting smoking

 Your health care provider

-Are other tobacco products safe?
+Are other tobacco or nicotine products safe?

 Tobacco is sold in many forms in Canada.
 Examples include spit tobacco, cigars, pipe tobacco and bidis.
 There is no safe tobacco product.
 Consuming tobacco in any form poses health risks.